Tycale/openwrt_maclist_manager/readme.md

 # OpenWRT (OpenLEDE) mac list manager

 Wifi 802.11r (fast roaming) allows fast transition betweens multiple access points.
-However, if you want to have a blocklist with OpenWRT and 802.11r, you have to define the maclist on each device which is annoying if you have a lot of devices.
-This tool permits to ease this task by managing the maclist option on multiple devices via ubus over JSON-RPC requests..
+However, if you want to have a blocklist/allowlist with OpenWRT, you will have to define the maclist on each device.
+This tool permits to ease this task by managing the maclist option on multiple devices via ubus request over JSON-RPC request.

 ## Getting Started

-Create your own settings.yml, an example is available : settings.yml.sample

 ### Prerequisites

-In order to have the JSON-RPC enable on OpenWRT, install the following packages:
+In order to be able to do JSON-RPC request on OpenWRT, install the following packages:

  * uhttpd-mod-ubus
  * rpcd
  * ubus

-Once installed, configure the user authentification:
+Once installed, check/configure the user authentification.
+By default, a user "root" with the system password of the user root should exist:

 ```
 root@routeur:~# cat /etc/config/rpcd